Frequently Asked Questions

 Yes.
 However, the FINRA member firm is required to go through the production API service account provisioning process.
 Service provider access on behalf of firms cannot be done without the involvement and approval of the responsible individuals of the firm.

 The initial registration API will only allow you to see data associated with your firm while we explore the ability to provide an API providing inter-firm individual data.
 If this is an important use case for your firm, or for your customers that are FINRA member firms, we encourage you to submit feedback via the Support Center and select the API Candidate category for the ticket.
 Please provide as much detailed information on the use case as possible, including contact information, as this will help us prioritize new API candidates.

 Upcoming means that only test data is available for this API at this time.
 Once production data is available the API status will change to Live.
 You may access the test data to begin learning about the API with the caveat that changes may occur before the final API is live.

 The key field in the Market Transparency API datasets that allows aggregation of the data is the "summaryTypeCode" field.
-The allowed values for this field for ATS data include:
+The allowed values for this field for ATS data include (weeklysummary datasets):

 When initially launched the Market Transparency APIs did not require authentication because they are public datasets.
 Currently, requests to this API will still function without providing an Authorization header parameter.
-However, as a general rule you should authenticate every API request to the FINRA API platform.
-You should expected that all APIs will require authentication in the future, including the Market Transparency APIs, and therefore we strongly recommend you update your integrations to include authorization.
+It is likely that these datasets will require authentication in the future; however, significant notice will be provided so that API clients can adapt.